 Google AdWords gets your website to the top of searches relevant to your business, in the form of prominent 'sponsored links' on the Google search page.
 Read our Q&A below, then browse the in-depth guides to find out how your business can benefit from this type of advertising

 Companies selling goods to consumers find they can increase sales by advertising with Google AdWords.
-But you don’t have to be an e-commerce set-up to benefit: if you are a consultancy such as an architect, or a service-based company like a plumber, getting found on searches can help to bring in valuable new business.
+But you don't have to be an ecommerce business to benefit: if you are a consultancy such as an architect, or a service-based company like a plumber, getting found on searches can help to bring in valuable new business.
 If your customers and prospects search for businesses like yours on Google, then it could pay to be seen at the top of these searches.
-It’s also worth checking to see whether your competitors use AdWords; they could be attracting a lot of new business and you could be missing out.
+It's also worth checking to see whether your competitors use AdWords; they could be attracting a lot of new business and you could be missing out.

-You create a simple advert and choose keywords and phrases that are relevant to your business.
+You create a simple advert and choose keywords and key phrases that are relevant to your business.
 Whenever anyone searches using those keywords and phrases, your advert will appear, along with a link to your website.
 These adverts are often known as sponsored links and, if they are relevant and compelling, they will drive potential customers directly to your website.
 AdWords offers targeted advertising to people who have already expressed an interest in your offer.

 For your business to stand out, it's vital to choose relevant words and phrases that will bring in the best prospects with the highest chance of becoming your customers.
 Quality is more important than quantity; you pay per click so you need to attract visitors who are ready to buy your specific product or service.

 Your advert will include a heading, some text and a URL that links to your website.
 Ads like these may look simple but there are many tricks of the trade that can make your ad stand out from the rest.
 Be specific about what you are offering, highlight your USP and make the ad compelling.
 Always include a call to action.